Our Urban Air Mobility Concept

 Latin America First

 Varon Vehicles Corporation is leading a UAM ecosystem in Latin America targeted towards implementation, starting in Colombia.
-Cooperation is underway with the Colombian Government, the Colombian Aeronautics Authorities and other stakeholders for the implementaiton of the first Infrastructure Hub in a chosen location.
+Cooperation is underway with the Colombian Government, the Colombian Aeronautics Authorities and other stakeholders for the implementaiton of the first Infrastructure Network in a chosen location.

 The Latin American region offers a series of advantages to undertake the learning curve of novel UAM faster and at less cost, which has shown to be of much interest for global UAM stakeholders which have joined our ecosystem for close collaboration.